once-human/thistoric-backend/README.md

-# thistoric-backend
+# bventy-backend
-The API server and backend services for the Thistoric platform.
+The API server and backend services for the Bventy platform.